DDanDev/js-form-validation/readme.md

 Fields with anything in them get a green border.

+____

+### For demo purposes only:

 On Submit, opens new tab to send a message on WhatsApp.
-Demo implementation sends the message to the user's number but in js it is easy to update the related variable to a target number for actual usage.
+Demo implementation sends the message to the user's number but in js it is easy to update the variable to a target number for actual usage.
 The whatsapp implementation is just for demo, the purpose of the repo is to work with custom form validation.
+To work properly with whatsapp, the target number must contain country code and full number.

+_____

 ## Next features